-353. AMENDMENTS TO BE WRITTEN.
+355. AMENDMENTS TO BE WRITTEN.

-(a) Councilmembers shall endeavor to file with the Secretary amendments to pending measures by noon on the business day before the legislative meeting at which they are to be moved.
+(a) Councilmembers shall file with the Secretary amendments to pending measures by 6:00 p.m. on the business day before the legislative meeting at which they are to be moved.
+The Secretary shall circulate copies of amendments before the legislative meeting.

-(b) If a Councilmember has filed an amendment with the Secretary before a legislative meeting in accordance with subsection (a) of this section, the Secretary shall provide a copy to each Councilmember before the legislative meeting begins.
-When the measure is to be considered, the Chairman shall recognize the Councilmember for a motion to amend.
+(b)(1) If a Councilmember has not filed an amendment with the Secretary in accordance with subsection (a) of this section, the Councilmember shall circulate copies for each Councilmember and 7 additional copies at the legislative meeting.

+(2) A Councilmember shall file an amendment in accordance with Rule 282(a) and (b) within 24 hours of the legislative meeting at which the amendment was offered if the amendment was not previously filed in accordance with subsection (a) of this section.

 (c)(1) If a Councilmember has not filed an amendment with the Secretary in accordance with subsection (a) of this section, the Councilmember shall circulate one copy for each Councilmember and 7 additional copies at the legislative meeting.